jbruns/curateur/IMPLEMENTATION_PLAN.md

 ## Game Name Verification

 ### Overview
-To prevent ScreenScraper from returning incorrect game matches (e.g., "ZZZ Notgame" when expecting "The Legend of Zelda"), the tool performs fuzzy name matching between the ROM filename and the API response game name.
+To prevent ScreenScraper from returning incorrect game matches (e.g., "ZZZ Notgame" when expecting "Echoes of Verdant"), the tool performs fuzzy name matching between the ROM filename and the API response game name.

 ### Verification Algorithm